eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 | `/api/forms` | `GET`, `POST`, `PUT` |
 | `/api/forms/<id>` | `GET`, `PUT` |

-All the responses are mocked, so don't be afraid to play around with the endpoints.
+All the responses are mocked (no data is really changed), so feel free to play around with the endpoints.

 ## Exercise

 ### Overview

-- Get authentication token and set it as a header in suite setup.
+- Get the authentication token and set it as a header in suite setup.
 - Create 3 separate test cases, which use `Get`, `Post`, and `Put`.
-Your tests should check the following:
+Your tests should contain steps checking that:
   - The name of the first form submitter (`/api/forms/1`) is `John Doe`.
   - It's possible to submit a new form.
 Request body needs to be a JSON string.
 Response code for a successful POST is `201`.